programminghistorian/jekyll/lessons/linux-installation.md

 Your chosen text editor should have a “`Run`” button that will allow you to execute your program.
-If all went well, it should look something like this (Example as seen in Komodo Edit.
-Click on the image to see a full-size copy):
+If all went well, it should look something like this (Example as seen in Komodo Edit.)

-![hello world in Komodo Edit on a Mac][]

-“Hello World” in Python
+{% include figure.html filename="komodo-edit-mac.png" caption="" %}

 ## Interacting with a Python shell